webdevjeffus/drop-in-css/docs/tutorial.md

 }
 ```

-The next two rules handle the edge-cases in the nav-link list: the first of these removes the right padding from the last list item, so it's not double-spaced from the right edge of the header, and the second turns _off_ the left border we applied to the nav links in the Design Styles section, so that the borders only appear _between_ links.
+The next two rules handle the edge-cases in the nav-link list: the first of these removes the right padding from the last list item, so it's not double-spaced from the right edge of the header, and the second turns _off_ the left border we applied to the nav links in the [Utility Styles/Borders](#borders) section, so that the borders only appear _between_ links.

 The final rule in the Header Styles section, applied to "header nav input[type='submit']", finishes the job of styling the Logout button to look like any other link, which we started in the Design Section.
 Altogether, to make a button look like a link, we need to set the background-color and font color the same as the links we're matching (we did this in the Colors subsection of the Design Styles section); set the overflow to visible and center-align the text; set the width to auto, so it conforms to the length of the text in the button-link, and get rid of the button border.